hbrunie/PyFloT/README.md

             - keep it
         - ELSE
             - divide the invalid strategy set into two subsets, and continue recursively

+*In practice*:

+To use this tool, user should instrument the code to analyse:

+ - Replace #include <math.h> by
+    --> #include "mathPrecisionTuning.h"

+Inside mathPrecisionTuning.h:
+    - #include<math.h>
+    - #define exp __precisionTuning_exp
+    - ... for every math functions
+    - #include "mathPrecisionTuning.cpp"

+Inside mathPrecisionTuning.cpp:
+    - Code for all __precisionTuning_[mathfunction]
+        - call to the actual [mathfunction] with chosen precision
+        - chosen precision depends on the if stmt
+    - if stmt depends on chosen strategy

 Choices made and other possibilities:
     - we have made the choice to do the branching between double and single precision